Images on this page courtesy of Steven Marshall Photography www.smarshall-photography.com

 The name Strontian is the anglisied version of the scots gaelic 'Sròn an t-Sithein', which translates to 'Fairy point'.
 The village give the name to the mineral Strontianite after it was discovered nearby around 1790.
 It was the home of the lead mines in 1723 and employed over 500 workers.
 Remnants of the mining activity can be seen on many of the walks.

-Resipole offers a camp site, tourist accommodation, art gallery and photographic studio and is a great place to start your ascent of Ben Resipole, the highest peak in the area.
+Resipole offers tourist accommodation and an art gallery and photographic studio and is a great place to start your ascent of Ben Resipole, the highest peak in the area.

 Loch Sunart at Resipole | Courtesy of Steven Marshall Photography - www.smarshall-photography.com